The great debate: Active & passive funds

 At the same time, investors have greater choice, allowing them to invest in a fund that best suits their needs.

 At the same time, there are a number of reasons why an investor would choose a passive fund.
 Notably, they are generally cheaper than their equivalent active fund.
 However, there are exceptions.
-In the UK All Companies sector the OCFs range from 0.06% to 1.51% for passive funds, while the range for active funds in the same sector is 0.22% to 2.91%*. (*Source: FE Analytics as at 30th May 2018)
+In the UK All Companies sector the OCFs range from 0.06% to 1.51% for passive funds, while the range for active funds in the same sector is 0.22% to 2.91%*. (*Source: FE Analytics)

 Passive funds often have greater transparency, allowing investors to have greater insight into their portfolio’s risk characteristics, although this may change as active managers are being pushed (quite rightly) to improve disclosure.